 Yoga is almost always practiced barefoot, so no need to worry about bringing fancy shoes or socks to practice in.
 Wear comfortable leggings or fitted workout clothing that you are prepared to sweat in!
-For those of you with long hair, I recommend tying it up – preferably in a pony tail, braid, or bun, so it doesn’t fall in your face and disturb you during class.
+For those of you with long hair, I recommend trying it up – preferably in a ponytail, braid, or bun, so it doesn’t fall in your face and disturb you during class.

 Know That No One is “Good” at Yoga

 I can’t tell you how many people have told me they want to try yoga but don’t know if they should go because they aren’t flexible enough or aren’t “good” at it.
 This truly breaks my heart.
 No one is GOOD at yoga.
 That’s like saying someone is good at breathing.
 It doesn’t make sense.
 As long as you are on your mat, connecting to your breath and being present, you are doing yoga.
 Please don’t be afraid to come to class because you can’t do the splits or a handstand.
 I know there are a ton of cool pictures on IG of people doing “yoga” but that is not the only way to do it.
 Yoga does not judge you.
 EVER.
 And trust me, no one is looking at you.
 We’re all in our own worlds working on our own shit in our heads.
 Come as you are, and you will always be welcome!

 Feel Free To Use Props During Your Practice